OpenDNS Family Shield is a free DNS service that automatically blocks adult and other inappropriate content on your home internet network.

 There are 2 alternative ways to set up the service, the first is the most efficient:

-1. Set up on your home router – protects all devices
+1. Set up on home router – protects all devices

 All devices that connect to the router (via ethernet cable or WiFi) are protected e.g. PC/laptop, games consoles and even mobile phones or tablets (via WiFi).

-This is the recommended method as it protects any device that connects to the router without any further configuration – even new devices connected much later will be protected.
+This is the recommended method as it protects any device that connects to the router without any further configuration – even new devices connected later on will be protected.

-However, some routers provided by your broadband supplier may not allow you to change the DNS service – in this case you’d need to use the next method instead.
+However, some routers provided by your broadband supplier may not allow you to change the DNS service – in this case you’d need to use the second method instead.

 Obviously this could take much longer if you have lots of devices that connect to the router.
-And if you buy a new device later on you need to remember to configure it.
+And if you buy a new device later you will need to remember to configure that too.

-Likewise, if you ever reinstall Windows or factory restore a tablet etc (anything that resets the DNS service back to default settings) you’ll need to setup the OpenDNS Family Shield service on it again.
+Likewise, if you ever reinstall Windows or factory restore a tablet etc (anything that resets the DNS service back to default settings) you’ll need to setup the OpenDNS Family Shield service on that device again.